ADIT, the Advanced Diploma in International Taxation, is a specialised advanced

 examination (please note this is a separate and additional process to get registered

 as a student).
-The deadline for this for the June Examinations is 28th
+The deadline for this for the June Entry is 28th

 Upon successful completion of the ADIT exams (or completion of two exams and a thesis)